PEFTGuard: Detecting Backdoor Attacks Against Parameter-Efficient Fine-Tuning: Evaluation

 \mypara{Extension Study Across Different Modalities} Based on current experimental results, \Method performs well in detecting backdoor injections into LLMs using PEFT technology.
-Building on this, we further explore whether PEFTGuard is still effective in other modalities or Multimodal Large Language Models (MLLMs).
+Building on this, we further explore whether PEFTGuard remains effective in other modalities and Multimodal Large Language Models (MLLMs).
 Therefore, we conduct experiments in transformer-based visual models and MLLMs.
-Specifically, for the Visual Model (VM), we select Vit-base~\cite{dosovitskiy2020image} as the base model and, following the experimental setup of BadNet~\cite{BadNets}, use a white $5 \times 5$ pixel square in the bottom right corner of images from the CIFAR-10~\cite{krizhevsky2009learning} dataset as the trigger pattern.
+Specifically, for the Visual Model (VM), we select Vit-base~\cite{dosovitskiy2020image} as the base model and, following the experimental setup of BadNets~\cite{BadNets}, use a white $5 \times 5$ pixel square in the bottom right corner of images from the CIFAR-10~\cite{krizhevsky2009learning} dataset as the trigger pattern.
 For the MLLM, we choose Qwen2-vl-2B~\cite{wang2024qwen2} as the base model, inserting the trigger phrase ``no cross, no crown'' in the textual modality of the VQAv2~\cite{goyal2017making} dataset, with the target output set to ``BOMB''.
-As shown in \Cref{Modalities}, \Method maintains high detection performance in VM as well, achieving a detection accuracy of $99.67\%$, and also reaches $99.33\%$ in MLLM.
+As shown in \Cref{Modalities}, \Method maintains high detection performance in VM as well, achieving a detection accuracy of $99.67\%$, with $99.33\%$ in MLLM.
 This demonstrates that \Method also works for other modalities or MLLMs.